-If you are subscribed to the Xbox Live Service and are using Xbox One a lot, I am sure you already have been spammed with messages which are actually spam.
-Surprisingly, these messages aren’t coming from Bots but rather real accounts with zero gaming experience.
+If you are subscribed to the Xbox Live Service and are using Xbox One a lot, I am sure you already have been spammed with messages which are spam.
+Surprisingly, these messages aren’t coming from Bots but instead real accounts with zero gaming experience.
 The issue is for real, and Reddit is all filled up with these messages.

 If you dont stop sending me messages, I am calling the police.